Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 “Yeah way!
 Amazon won’t do that.”

-We answered the phone.
+They answered the phone.
 And that was enough to get his friend to sign up.

-A fun one was I had a policy that “changes need pizza.”
+They had a policy that “changes need pizza.”
 The reason for this is because every time a new album came into the store, it would take about 45 minutes of work to lay it on the scanner, scan the album art, photoshop it, drop the CD into the bin, rip it fully and then take the little clips, and do all the stuff, and fix their bio.

-And every now and then, somebody would contact us two weeks later and say, “Uhhhh, can I change my choice?
+And every now and then, somebody would contact them two weeks later and say, “Uhhhh, can I change my choice?
 I want to send you a different album art cover, or I want to change the way my tracks are done.”

-And they would say, “What?”
+And they would reply, “What?”

-I’d say, “Yeah.
+“Yeah.
 Look we’re happy to do it, but it’s kind of a pain in the ass.
 We’re going to have to go out to the warehouse and find your CD.
 If you don’t mind, just send us a pizza and we’re happy to do it.”

 And they’d say, “You’re serious.”